relab/gorums/cmd/protoc-gen-gorums/tests/qf/readme.md

 # Benchmarks for quorum functions with and without the request object

 The question we want to answer in this document is:
-_Will Gorums be faster if we generate quorum functions without the `request` parameter, when this is not needed by the quorum function?_
+_Will Gorums be faster if we generate quorum functions without the `request` parameter, when the `request` is not needed by the quorum function?_

 Below are three runs of the benchmark for three variants of using the quorum function.